Zoom on the Powermate PM3800

 Power & Run Time

-This generator gets running thanks to a conventional pull-start mechanism.
+Its starting mechanism is based on a simple traditional pull-start mechanism.
 It features Powermate's PowerDial™, an easy-to-use dial with three operation settings.

 The fuel capacity of 5 gallons allows the PM3800 to operate for up to 21 hours with a full tank (fuel consumption around 0.24 GPH).